SkygearIO/features/features/192-asset-gear/index.md

 It can transform image asset on the fly via query string.

-The Asset Gear does not support static asset.
-Another gear is responsible for static asset.
+The Asset Gear does not support static website hosting.
+Another gear is responsible for that.

 ## Layout